Mikivirus0/Revershell/README.md

 OK.
 Now that we know what a Reverse Shell is and how it works, let’s get started.
 In case you have any form of code execution on a Windows 10 or Windows 11 machine (remote or not) you can run this code in victim pc.

-Where YOUR_IP is the IP of the attacker machine and PORT is the listening port.
+Where YOUR_IP is the IP of the attacker machine and PORT is the listening port(9999).
 You can run the above exploit on the victim machine.
+1. Start the listener on your system.
+2. Run this exploit on target pc to get a reverse shell.